robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ### Making the API Calls
 Next, we need to place our `credentials.json`{.inline-code} file into our `storage/app`{.inline-code} directory.
 This will allow the API to authenticate as our service account.

-Let's create a class called `GoogleDriveController.php` in our `app\Classes`{.inline-code} directory.
+Let's create a class called `GoogleDriveController.php`{.inline-code} in our `app\Classes`{.inline-code} directory.
 Let's create a `getFilesFromGoogleDrive`{.inline-code} function where we can test this out.
 First, we'll make a connection to the Google Drive Client.

 ```php